mike-flower/qpcr/README.md

 - reporter2 ...
 - target1 = the target gene that corresponds to reporter1.
 - target2 ...
+- calibrator_group = groups to which calibrator samples apply.
+Blank wells form their own group, and if all are left blank then calibrators will be applied to all samples.
 - calibrator = column indicating calibrator samples (any character other than NA indicates a calibrator).
+These are used as calibrators for all samples in the same calibrator group.
 - exclude = column indicating which samples to exclude the from the analysis.